-The packets that are routed through a bridge's routing functionality are not interpreted by the bridge and therefore are not considered to constitute concurrent requests.
+- 1846 The packets that are routed through a bridge's routing functionality are not interpreted by the bridge and - therefore are not considered to constitute concurrent requests. - 1848 A bridge shall support at least one outstanding MCTP control request for each bus connection (port) - 1849 through which MCTP control messages can be used to access the bridge's configuration and control - 1850 functionality.

-- A bridge must support at least one outstanding MCTP control request for each bus connection (port) through which MCTP control messages can be used to access the bridge's configuration and control functionality. - 1690 Bridges must retain temporal ordering of packets forwarded from one message terminus to another.
+1851 Bridges shall retain temporal ordering of packets forwarded from one message terminus to another.